-- 2. After reviewing the recommendations, the Judicial Council, in open session, may discuss the merits of each recommendation.
-Any Judicial Council member in a circuit or county affected by a recommendation will be eligible to vote on motions affecting that circuit but will not be present or participate in deliberations regarding the circuit.
-Non-Judicial Council members offering support or opposition may be recognized to speak by the Chief Justice. - 3.
-After deliberations, the Judicial Council will, in open session, approve or disapprove the recommendations.
+- 3. After deliberations, the Judicial Council will, in open session, approve or disapprove the recommendations.
 The Council shall vote on requests for multiple judgeships from the same circuit independently.
-Votes on such motions will be by secret, written or electronic ballot.
-Non-qualified circuits with successful appeals must have a two-thirds (2/3) majority to receive approval.
+Votes on such recommendations will be by secret, written or electronic ballot.
 Each ballot must be complete to be counted.
 The Vice Chief Judge of the Court of Appeals will oversee ballot counting. - 4.
-After determining the circuits recommended for an additional judgeship, the Judicial Council will rank the circuits based on need.
-The Council shall vote on requests for multiple judgeships from the same circuit independently.
-Votes on such motions will be by secret, written or electronic ballot.
-Each ballot must be complete to be counted.
-The Vice Chief Judge of the Court of Appeals will oversee ballot counting. - a.
-The ballots will be counted using the Borda count method.
-The Borda count determines the outcome of balloting by giving each circuit a number of points corresponding to the number of candidates ranked lower.
-Where there are n circuits, a circuit will receive n points for a first preference ballot, n 1 points for a second preference ballot, n 2 for a third preference ballot, and so on until n equals 1.
-Once all ballots have been counted, the circuits are then ranked in order of most to fewest points. - Upon Judicial Council recommendation of an additional judgeship, the recommendation will remain for a period of three years unless: (1) the total caseload of that circuit decreases 10 percent or more; (2) the circuit withdraws the request; or (3) requests an updated workload assessment pursuant to subparagraph (a) below and the resulting workload is lower than a 1.20.
+After determining the circuits recommended for an additional judgeship, the Judicial Council will list the circuits by judicial workload value per judge.
+Tied circuits will be listed alphabetically and with no regard to the Council's opinion of the strength or weakness of any of the recommendations.
+The recommendation will remain for a period of three years unless: (1) the total caseload of that circuit decreases 10 percent or more; (2) the circuit withdraws the request; or (3) requests an updated workload assessment pursuant to subparagraph (a) below and the resulting workload is lower than a 1.20.
 If any of these circumstances occur, the circuit must requalify before being considered again by the Judicial Council. - a.
 A circuit can request another workload assessment after receiving a recommendation for a new judgeship from the Judicial Council.
 The request must follow the same procedure outlined in section 2.1 (2).
 The circuit will not have its time extended past the initial three-year recommendation. - b.
-If a circuit requests a new workload study, the Committee will report the results to the Judicial Council and the Judicial Council will use only the new data. - 6.
-If the Judicial Council expresses support for the viability of a circuit boundary study, the study will remain valid for a period of one year. - 7.
-The AOC will prepare and distribute letters notifying requestors and chief judges of the Judicial Council's actions and distribute a notice summarizing the Judicial Council's recommendations and/or support.
+If a circuit requests a new workload study, the Committee will report the results to the Judicial Council and the Judicial Council will use only the new data. - 5.
+If the Judicial Council expresses support for the viability of a circuit boundary study, the study will remain valid for a period of one year. - 6.
+The AOC will prepare and distribute letters notifying requestors and chief judges of the Judicial Council's actions and distribute a notice summarizing the Judicial Council's recommendations.